ianmaclarty/amulet/doc/lua.md

 ~~~

 If a function call has only a single string or
-table argument, the parentheses can be omitted.
+table argument, the parentheses can be omitted:

 ~~~ {.lua}
 local